 The goal of the Computer Science department is to engender a love of technology and give students the skills they need to explore, understand and use new and emerging technologies.
 Through our curriculum our students learn a wide range of techniques that will help them both at school and in the workplace and further education.
-Students are introduced to skills which include research, programming, game making, web development, graphics, animation, podcasting and office applications.
-The focus throughout lessons is on using ICT as a tool to solve problems.
+Students are introduced to skills which include research, programming, game making, graphics, animation and office applications.
+The focus throughout lessons is on using it as a tool to solve problems.
 Students are encouraged to work independently and gain confidence in their abilities and in how to find help when they need it.
 The work also ensures students understand the importance of appropriate and safe use of digital technology.

 |Section A||Section B|